 Defining Panic Attacks

 Panic attacks revolve around sudden, intense episodes of fear that typically peak within minutes.
-During a panic attack, many individuals experience abrupt physical traits that can seem overwhelming or frightening.
-These might include:
+During a panic attack, many people experience abrupt physical traits that can seem overwhelming:

 • Rapid or pounding heartbeat

-• Difficulty breathing or sensation of being unable to get enough air
+• Difficulty breathing or sensation of not getting enough air

 • Chest discomfort or pain